PubInv/Gluss-Pusher/Immature Ideas.md

 how much force is exerted in this "long model", but if enough is exerted, this could be a very elegant solution.
 I think I can test this very quickly with the equipment that I have, though it will be hard to quantify---I need to get scientific and skilled at quanitfying these forces.

+* * *

+After a simple test, this seems not to be very useful.  the force for a piece of iron to be equalized between the two poles of a magnet seems either nonexistent or so low as to not be useful.
+I suppose that my intuition was simply wrong about this.